spacetelescope/gwcs/docs/gwcs/wcs_ape.rst

 A WCS object may not have a data array attached to it, as it represents a coordinate transformation.
 However, it is usually read in from a data file and in this case there's a data array.
-The Low Level Interface can be used to find out the shape if the array.
+The Low Level Interface can be used to find out the shape of the array.
 As discussed in :ref:`pixel-conventions-and-definitions` the WCS uses cartesian order of the coordinates, and hence there are two methods for the shape of the data array.
 Let's assume a data array of shape (4, 5) is in a file with the WCS object above.
 The two methods will return respectively: